 This is a highly contagious respiratory disease caused by the bacterium Bordetella pertussis.
 Pertussis starts with a fever and cough.
 Pertussis is known for the uncontrollable, violent coughing which often makes it hard to breathe.
-After the coughing fits, someone with pertussis often needs to take deep breaths.
-College students living in a residence are at a higher risk due to the closeness of the living quarters.
+After coughing fits, someone with pertussis often needs to take deep breaths.
+College students living in residence are at a higher risk due to the close living quarters.
 The government of Japan recommends vaccination for all children.
 However, it may spread across college campuses nationwide because the vaccine protection wanes over time.